erfanfs10/Django-Blog/README.md

   * run python manage.py runserver

 6:
-  * celery -A E_commerce worker -Q Bemail -l INFO   # if you don't run this, emails will not send to the users.
+  * celery -A blog worker -Q email -l INFO   # if you don't run this, emails will not send to the users.

 ENJOY THE PROJECT :)